yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

 1. From the Kubernetes dashboard create a new deployment for the API application, based on the API image you pushed to your ACR.
 Use the following settings:

-    - Set Number of pods to 1
+    - Set Number of pods to 1.

-    - Set Service to "Internal"
+    - Set Service to "Internal".

-    - Use 3001 for Port and 3001 for Target port
+    - Use 3001 for Port and 3001 for Target port.

-    - Use 0.125 for the CPU requirement
+    - Use 0.125 for the CPU requirement.

-    - Use 128 for the Memory requirement
+    - Use 128 for the Memory requirement.

-1. When Kubernetes indicates a problem with the deployment, investigate using the pod logs
+2. When Kubernetes indicates a problem with the deployment, investigate using the pod logs.

-1. Deploy a CosmosDb instance to provide a mongodb data store for the api.
+3. Deploy a CosmosDb instance to provide a mongodb data store for the api.
 Configure the API deployment to access the CosmosDb connection string using a Kubernetes secret.

-1. View the api deployment; it now has a healthy instance and the logs indicate it has connected to mongodb
+4. View the api deployment; it now has a healthy instance and the logs indicate it has connected to mongodb.

 ### Task 3: Deploy a service using kubectl